Use Jump Clients to Access Unattended Computers

 If you no longer need access to a remote system, select the Jump Client and click the Remove button, or right-click on the Jump Client and select Remove from the menu.
 You may select multiple Jump Clients to remove them all at the same time.

-Note: If the remote user manually uninstalls a Jump Client, it will remain in your queue, along with the statistics from its last update, but you will not be able to access that computer.
-If a Jump Client goes offline and does not connect back to the Bomgar Appliance for 180 days, it will automatically be uninstalled from the target computer and will be removed from the Jump interface.
+Note: If a Jump Client goes offline and does not reconnect to the Bomgar Appliance for 180 days, it is automatically uninstalled from the target computer and is removed from the Jump interface.

 |Active and Passive Jump Clients|